 Have you decided that you are ready to apply for a reverse mortgage?
 Before you complete your application, you will first you will need to take a few preliminary steps, starting with a mandatory financial assessment to make sure you are financially able to meet your loan obligations.*

-To get ready for the financial assessment, you should first talk to a lender to learn how the assessment will be conducted as well as the documentation you will be required to provide.
+To get ready for the financial assessment, you should first talk to a reverse mortgage lender to learn how the assessment will be conducted as well as the documentation you will be required to provide.

 Gathering the paperwork